arlindohall/arlindohall.github.io/_posts/random-strings-in-bash.md

 She writes in a way that's not hostile to beginners, but finds a way to pack in helpful information so that I always learn something from her comics (she inspired me to write this post).

 So yeah, happy randomizing!

-[^1]: If you use bash, you can use the same alias, just replace the space
-    after `alias` with an equal sign.